saviorand/flixapi/README.md

 4. **Composability**: Handlers are just functions that can be easily composed
 5. **Idiomatic Flix**: Follows patterns seen in the Flix standard library and examples

-## Improvements Over Original
+## Key Features

-The rewritten framework features:
+The framework provides:

-- Cleaner separation of concerns (types, JSON, server)
+- Cleaner separation of concerns (types, JSON, server, OpenAPI)
-- Simpler handler types (`Request -> Response \ IO`)
-- Better organized modules
-- Removed unnecessary complexity (OpenAPI generation, complex error types)
-- Simplified the todo example while keeping it functional
+- Effect-polymorphic route handlers supporting any effect system
+- Automatic OpenAPI 3.0 specification generation
+- Interactive API documentation with Scalar
+- Type-safe route metadata for documentation
 - More idiomatic Flix code following best practices

+## Documentation

+For detailed information about OpenAPI features, see [OPENAPI.md](OPENAPI.md).

 ## Future Enhancements